scottgallant/xaprb-src/content/blog/cursive.md

 little-finger edges of my hands twitched incessantly, night and day.
 My thumbs occasionally spasmed and contracted into my palms.

-One summer a friend and I took a 5-week trip for foreign language immersion.
+One summer I took a 5-week trip for foreign language immersion, away from computers.
 When I returned home, my arms and hands were still convulsing.
 I began to worry about my ability to complete college.
 In the middle of writing my senior thesis, I switched my keyboard layout to Dvorak in desperation.